 Business Owner Financial Planning

 Important planning and investment considerations include: succession timing, how to finance a sale to maximize cash flow and minimize risk; to whom and how to sell (3rd party, employee, or family member).
-These decisions all dictate different financial strategies and in general require a minimum planning period of 5 years.
-The first step in succession planning is to have a high quality appraisal performed by a certified business appraiser.
-Our appraisal services will provide a reliable estimate of business value, help to surface key issues, and catalyze the planning process.
+These decisions all dictate different financial strategies and in general require a minimum planning period of 2-5 years.
+A good first step in succession planning is to have a high quality appraisal performed by a certified business appraiser.
+A reliable estimate of business value helps to surface key issues and catalyzes the planning process.
 For example, there may be ways to enhance business value, develop tax efficient funding, or think through deal structures to best accommodate your goals.

 The investment policy will prescribe an appropriate mix of assets to balance your income and/or return requirements against your risk tolerance and time horizon.
 We place strong emphasis on understanding your need for downside protection and manage this risk as prudently as practicable.
 Free lunches do not exist in financial markets, and we will explain to you the tradeoffs between risk and return in every asset mix.
 Tax advantaged strategies will be used where practicable.